jamesjonesphoenix/X3-Colour-By-Race/README.md

 ![X3 Colour By Race - Header](https://i.imgur.com/X98MQ7l.jpeg)
 # <span style="color:blue">C</span><span style="color:green">o</span><span style="color:magenta">l</span><span style="color:orange">o</span><span style="color:yellow">u</span><td><span style="color:red">r</span></td> By Race

-* Colour By Race is an AL plugin for X3:AP which colours the names of ships and stations across the galaxy.
+* Colour By Race is an AL plugin for X3:AP and X3:FL which colours the names of ships and stations across the galaxy.
 It makes for a cool looking and easier to parse sector map.
 * Most objects only have part of their name coloured, usually the name of their race or corporation.
 * More screenshots of Colour By Race in action at [this Imgur gallery](https://imgur.com/a/TSrPT8c).